• Skip to main content

 Glazed Chocolate Chip Pumpkin Muffins

 If you loved this recipe and made it, please give it a ⭐⭐⭐⭐⭐ review!
-Leave me a comment about your experience with this recipe.
+Leave a comment about your experience on the recipe comment section.
+That will help get more eyes on it.
 You can also pin it to Pinterest or share it on Facebook.

-Glazed Pumpkin Scones
+Pumpkin Spiced Scones

-These spiced pumpkin scones are filled with warm spices which makes them the perfect fall pastry.
+These pumpkin spiced scones are filled with warm spices which makes them the perfect fall pastry.
 They're made with cinnamon, nutmeg, cloves, ginger, pumpkin purée, butter, and heavy cream.

 5 from 1 vote